Academic Information and Policies

 3. Where practical knowledge is evident but theoretical knowledge may be questioned, the Department Chair, based upon the evidence presented to justify the experiential/exemption credit and/or the course for which the experiential credit is requested, may require the student to take a proficiency exam as per Policy 8.5.4.

-4. A completed TAP (Technical Advance Placement) form within approved time frame.
+4. A completed TAP (Technical Advanced Placement) form within approved time frame.

 Academic Chairs and the Registrar's Office will consult American Council on Education (ACE) National Guides for College Credit Recommendations which include military, professional and many other training organizations.